w5felix/NovaStar/README.md

 - [Contributions](#Contributions)

 ## Features
+- **Cryptocurrency Transaction**: Trade multiple cryptocurrencies, including Bitcoin, Ethereum, and Dogecoin, using USD as the primary fiat currency.
 - **Real-time Conversion Rates**: Access real-time conversion rates for various cryptocurrencies with up-to-the-minute market data.
-- **Historical Data Access**: View historical transaction data to analyze past performance and make informed decisions about future trades.
+- **Historical Trades Access**: View historical transaction data to analyze past performance and make informed decisions about future trades.
-- **Multi-cryptocurrency Support**: Trade multiple cryptocurrencies, including Bitcoin, Ethereum, and Dogecoin, using USD as the primary fiat currency.
 - **News Search**: Provide users with a searchable news feed that allows them to find and access the latest cryptocurrency news based on their specific interests.
 - **Secure Accounts**: Enhanced account security with security questions to protect user data and transactions.